This jam is now over. It ran from 2020-02-28 05:00:00 to 2020-03-09 12:14:17. View results

-Ignore the counter above, remember the timeframe is from March 2 to March 10 in your timezone, pick max 7 days to work within these dates.
+Ignore the counter above, the timeframe is from February 29 to March 8 in your timezone, pick a 7 day block to work within these dates.

 Roguelikes are traditionally procedurally generated RPGs in the mould of Rogue, with turn-based interactions in a grid-based environment, where levels are procedurally generated each play-through and death is permanent.